darrenwee/drug-discovery/final_submission/README.txt

 Next, generate protein-ligand pairs for acc@10 testing using 'gen_protein_ligand2_descriptors_acc10.py'.

 Finally, train the model using train_final.ipynb
+We selected the 6th or so model to use as our final model.

 Testing (acc@10):
 Please change the 'method' parameter in line 66 of 'pdb_parser.py' to 'CUDA' (it is faster for this section of the code)